richardschoen/phpcliexamples/README.md

 # PHP Command Line (CLI) Example Scripts/Templates
 This repository houses sample PHP command line example scripts and templates.
 I have not found a lot of good sample CLI templates for use with PHP.

-There may be a mix of Windows, Linux and IBM i specific scripts.
+There may be a mix of Multi Platform, Windows, Linux and IBM i specific scripts added here over time.

 ## PHP Sample Script List - All Platforms
 These are PHP scripts that should work on all platforms.